soniatavarez/soniatavarez/README.md

-# 👋 Hi, I’m @soniatavarez
+## 👋 Hi, I’m @soniatavarez

-## Below is a summary of the repository I developed during my MBA program.
-Although the repository is currently private, I can make it public upon request.

-### Data Warehousing and Analytics: nyc_affordable_housing
+📓: MBA Candidate in Business Analytics, Baruch College

-For my Data Warehousing and Analytics course, I completed a project that involved sourcing data, creating an ETL pipeline via python scripts, and visualizing the results using a business intelligence tool.
-I used DataGrip, Azure Cloud Storage, PostgreSQL, DbSchema, and Tableau for this project.
+💻: Portfolio repository shows summary of a project worked on during my mba.
+The project was done during my Data Warehousing and Analytics courses where I built an ETL pipeline via python and served the data via tableau.